Skip to main content

 Courses Offered

 You can take one course from the list below.
-You will receive an email from the SLU Office of Admission with information on which course to enroll in.
+The SLU Office of Admission will email you with course-selection information.

 Note: If a course below is designated as online asynchronous, the course is self-paced, online through Canvas with deadlines for assignments and exams.
 If a course listed below is designated as online synchronous, the course is online through Canvas with specific meeting times on Zoom.